 If there is still availability of the Inca Trail on your date requested in the time of your booking, the booking of the Inca Trail Expedition Tour will be confirmed firstly by our Reservation Department via e-mail.
 Then your full personal details wil be required as well as a deposit in order to purchase your Inca Trail permit.
 (Please note that an Inca Trail booking is valid only for 1 hour!!
 If it is not paid within this time, it expires!!!)

-During the Inca Trail we spend three nights full-service camping, meaning that our camp staff will erect and dismantle the tents, cook, and do all camp chores for you: you need only carry your day pack.
-There will also be dining and toilet tents and bowls of warm water are provided both morning and evening for washing with
+During the Inca Trail we will spend three nights full-service camping, meaning that our camp staff will put up our tents to finally dismantle them for the next day.
+Be secure that our camping staff will do all camp chores for you, so you just need to carry your day pack.
+There will also be dining and toilet tents and bowls of warm water are provided both morning and evening for washing.

 Accommodation in Lima: